Skip to main content

 circleci codecov readthedocs downloads pypi

-Chaospy is a numerical toolbox for performing uncertainty quantification using polynomial chaos expansions, advanced Monte Carlo methods implemented in Python.
-It also include a full suite of tools for doing low-discrepancy sampling, quadrature creation, polynomial manipulations, and a lot more.
+Chaospy is a numerical toolbox designed for performing uncertainty quantification through polynomial chaos expansions and advanced Monte Carlo methods implemented in Python.
+It includes a comprehensive suite of tools for low-discrepancy sampling, quadrature creation, polynomial manipulations, and much more.

-The philosophy behind chaospy is not to be a single tool that solves every uncertainty quantification problem, but instead be a specific tools to aid to let the user solve problems themselves.
-This includes both well established problems, but also to be a foundry for experimenting with new problems, that are not so well established.
-To do this, emphasis is put on the following:
+The philosophy behind chaospy is not to serve as a single solution for all uncertainty quantification challenges, but rather to provide specific tools that empower users to solve problems themselves.
+This approach accommodates well-established problems but also serves as a foundry for experimenting with new, emerging problems.
+Emphasis is placed on the following:

-• Focus on an easy to use interface that embraces the pythonic code style.
+• Focus on an easy-to-use interface that embraces the pythonic code style <https://docs.python-guide.org/writing/style/>.

-• Try to support a broad width of the various methods for doing uncertainty quantification where that makes sense to involve chaospy.
+• Strive to support a broad range of methods for uncertainty quantification where it makes sense to use chaospy.

-• Contribute all code to the community open source.
+• Contribute all code as open source to the community.

 Installation